savantadarsh/Exports-PowerBI/README.md

 - Price points vary from £6 to £40 per unit

 **Business Implications**:
-- Strong jacket sales suggest a focus on premium outerwear; consider regional expansions or bundled winter collections.
-- Underperformers may benefit from repositioning, design refresh, or targeted discounts.
+- Sweatshirt and T-shirt sales underperformance may indicate pricing, branding, or market positioning issues.
+Strategies such as discounts, redesigns, or promotional bundles could improve demand.
+- Jacket, Cardigan, and Hoodie sales dominance suggests potential expansion opportunities, such as introducing premium, limited-edition, or region-specific variations.

 **How the Dashboard Helps**:
 - The **Revenue by Product Category Chart** clearly distinguishes top-performing and underperforming products.
 - By using the **Country Filter**, users can analyse how different product categories perform across regions.
 - Combining **Month + Product Category** filters helps assess seasonality in product sales.

-ToolTip
-**Product-Level Financial Summary**
+ℹ️**ToolTip: Product-Level Financial Summary**

-📊 **Profitability Assessment**: By showing product-wise profit and cost, it helps finance teams evaluate which products are most financially viable or eroding margins.
+📊 **Profitability Assessment**: Showing product-wise profit and cost helps finance teams evaluate which products are most financially viable or eroding margins.

-⚖️ **Pricing and Cost Optimization**: Enables informed decisions around pricing strategy or cost control initiatives to improve profit margins per product.
+⚖️ **Pricing and Cost Optimisation**: Enables informed decisions around pricing strategy or cost control initiatives to improve profit margins per product.
-Product Profit in May (UK): £63.70M

-Product Cost in May (UK): £79.62M

-Profit Margin: 44.44%
-➤ These numbers suggest that despite high operational costs, pricing is optimised for healthy margins — ideal for further margin scalability through volume.
+**ToolTip Insights**
+- Jackets and Hoodies contribute significantly to both top-line revenue and bottom-line profit.
+Jackets, despite lower volume, deliver exceptional returns due to premium pricing.
+Hoodies provide balanced volume and profitability.
+- T-shirts and Sweatshirts are low-margin, high-volume products.
+While they aid total unit sales, they do not contribute as efficiently to profitability.

+**Investment Suggestion**
+- Continue prioritising premium products like Jackets for margin maximisation, and Hoodies for volume-plus-profit stability.
+Ensure consistent availability and targeted marketing during peak demand
+- Use T-Shirts and Sweatshirts as entry-level or promotional products to boost volume and attract new customers, but do not rely on them for driving profits.
+Consider bundling them with higher-margin items.

 ![OverView](assets/fin_num.gif)

-Product Revenue vs Quantity Table
+ℹ️**ToolTip: Product Revenue vs Quantity Table**

 💡 Margin vs Volume Trade-Off: Shows whether high-volume products are generating enough revenue to justify their scale, enabling correction of financially inefficient product lines.

 📦 Revenue Contribution Clarity: This section highlights which products are driving disproportionate revenue, supporting the reallocation of resources to high-yield items.
-Top Contributing Products (UK – May):

-Jacket: 9.45% quantity, 22.51% revenue

-Cardigan: 7.78% quantity, 13.90% revenue

-Polo Shirt: 7.50% quantity, 9.83% revenue

-Insight: High-revenue-to-quantity ratios for Jackets and Cardigans suggest premium positioning with strong financial return per unit sold.
+**ToolTip Insights**

+- Jacket (£40) consistently leads in revenue, making it a high-value product worth sustained promotion.
+- T-Shirts (£6) and PoloShirts (£15) lead in quantity sold, indicating mass appeal and potential for bundle deals or upselling.
+- Hoodies maintain a stable presence in both volume and revenue, signalling a dependable mid-tier option.

 ![OverView](assets/detail_prdts.gif)